SpanPanel/SpanPanel-Docs/phase2_coordinated_refinement.md

 - Integration provides declarative sensor definitions, package determines optimal storage structure
 - Integration creates configuration sensor_set_id and sensor definitions, delegates storage anctivity to package
 - Package owns and manages all storage complexity including normalization and entity reference management
-- Package stores and merges integration definitions in storage and cache
+- Package exposes a bulk interface for taking integration initial yaml definitions or other imports
-- Package storage manager provides CRUD methods for complete sensors and sensor attributes
+- Package storage manager provides CRUD methods for complete sensors
-- Package storage manager takes base bulk sensor YAML and merges existing sensors with additional sensor attributes already in storage
 - Integrtation CRUD pattern to modify a single sensor is to read the full sensor (with attributes), modify, and write
-- Package handles entity_id reference normalization within formulas/variables to optimize for efficient rename operations
-- Package listens for entity_id changes on the HA event bus and renames any entity_ids in the storage
+- Package listens for entity_id changes on the HA event bus and renames any entity_ids in the storage, flushes relevant cache, etc.

 **Storage Management Interface**: